ocademy-ai/machine-learning/_sources/assignments/machine-learning-productionization/pitch.md

 Each student should, in the next session, present your idea with
 - either a project plan following [this template](overview.ipynb),
-- or, a slide of around 10 pages.
-[This one can be an example for you to follow](https://docs.google.com/presentation/d/1gTK27XUOC12X8PpggB8_NGxVOAPeYV3I5W6QTYIp49U/edit#slide=id.gcb9a0b074_1_0).
+- or, a slide of around 10 pages, [like this one](https://docs.google.com/presentation/d/1gTK27XUOC12X8PpggB8_NGxVOAPeYV3I5W6QTYIp49U/edit#slide=id.gcb9a0b074_1_0).

 Your presentation should be limited to around 3 minutes.